columbia/dvh-asplos-ae/README.md

 We compare application performance on bare-metal to that on different virtualization levels (from 1 to 3) with different configurations (baseline, passthrough, DVH-VP, and DVH).

+On both the server and client machines, you need to do the [basic preparation](#basic-preparation) for running various scripts and compiling source code.

+For the server, you need to install [a proper kernel version](#branch-information), update [kernel parameters](#kernel-parameter-setup), and use [a proper qemu version](#qemu-branches-for-running-vms) for each experiment configurations.

 ## Basic preparation